Dodgers pitcher Julio Urías arrested, accused of felony domestic violence

 In a statement late Monday morning, the Dodgers said they are aware of the incident involving Urías.

 “While we attempt to learn all the facts, he will not be traveling with the team.
-The organization has no further comment at this time,” the team said on X, formerly Twitter.
+The organization has no further comment at this time,” the team said on X, the social media platform formerly Twitter.

-Urías had been previously arrested on suspicion of domestic battery in L.A. back in May 2019.
+Urías had been previously arrested on suspicion of domestic battery in Los Angeles back in May 2019.

 He was placed on administrative leave while Major League Baseball conducted an investigation, and was ultimately suspended for 20 games.